ibm-cloud-docs/hpc-spectrum-symphony/testing-a-symphony-cluster-with-simple-symping-job.md

 The cluster management console allows cluster and consumer administrators to test that the cluster configuration is correct by running test work.
 It also provides information on the cluster's workload performance.

-For implementing testing procedure, see [Testing the cluster with Symping](/docs/en/SSZUMP_7.3.1/help/admin/symping_using.html).
+For accessing the cluster management console to implement testing procedure, see [Accessing the cluster management console](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=cluster-accessing-management-console#accessing_PMC).